edhzsz/MLUND/projects/smartcab/Report.md

 The agent was able to arrive to the destination 20% of the time on average while being penalized in every trial.

-Another 100 runs where executed without enforcing the deadline to see if a random agent can reach the destination before the hard limit or the hard limit (deadline of -100).
+Another 100 runs where executed without enforcing the deadline to see if a random agent can reach the destination before the hard limit (deadline of -100).
 The results are the following:

 |          | __N dest reached__ | __Last dest fail__ | __Last penalty__ | __Len Q  table__ |